 The maximum current for the motor being driven is set automatically by the rotary switch.
 You may want to reduce the current to save power or lower motor temperature.
 This can be set using switches 1&2.
 This is important if the motor mounting method will not help dissipate heat or if the ambient temperature is expected to be high.
 Stepper motors produce torque in direct proportion to current but the heat generated is roughly proportional to the square of the current.
-For example, if the motor will produce approximately 81% as much heat at maximum current.
+For example, if the motor is operating at 90% of rated current, it will produce 90% of the rated torque.
+In this case, the motor will produce approximately 81% as much heat at maximum current.
 At 70% current, the torque is limited to 70% of maximum while the heat is reduced to about 50%.
 Switches 1 & 2 on the front of the drive set the percent of rated current that will be applied to the motor.
 Please set them according to the illustration below.
 The factory default setting is 70% (SW1 and SW2 on).